 Maryland Malicious Destruction Laws: Related Resources

 Depending on the cost of the damage, the willful and malicious destruction of another's personal property can land you in prison for a few years.
 But what may look like "malicious destruction" to observers may be an accident or otherwise a non-criminal act.
 Regardless, you'll want legal representation if you have been charged.
-Get a free initial legal evaluation of your case today.
+Protect your interests and reach out to a Maryland criminal defense attorney today.

 Contact a qualified attorney.